Milainvest/ai-law-professor/memory-bank/techContext.md

 - **Backend**:
   - langchain for AI pipeline
-  - pymongo for MongoDB access
+  - psycopg2 for PostgreSQL access
+  - pgvector for vector operations
   - redis-py for caching

 ## Technical Constraints